npm package discovery and stats viewer.

 otEnum

-The value of this keyword is an object with the properties propertyPath (string: the name of the property containing the allowed value or values) and default (array or string: the allowed values to use if the property value is empty).
-The allowed value or values can consist of an array of values, or a string containing a comma-separated list of values.
+The value of this keyword is either an array (the list of allowed values) or an object with the properties propertyPath (string: the name of the property containing the list of allowed values) and default (array or string: the list of allowed values to use if the property value is empty).
+If the keyword value is an object, the list of allowed values can consist of either an array of values or a string containing a comma-seperated list of values.

 const schema = {